dmitrycello/yaglpp/docs/USAGE.md

 To set up project proprerties for all platform configuration at once, it would be easier first to set the properties for _all_ configurations (a).
 Next, the options for _all Debug_ and _all Release_ configurations (b, c).
 Finally, the path properties for _all x64_ and _all Win32_ configurations (d, e).

 > [!IMPORTANT]
 > In the following subsections, copy the property string value into the appropriate field, or select an appropriate option in the _Property Pages_ window.
-Make sure to hit the **`Apply`** button after setting up each platform configuration.
+Make sure to hit the **`Apply`** after setting up each platform configuration.

 #### a.
 Set proprieties for all platform configurations